-MadridMan: Dia de los Santos Inocentes – How Spanish am I really?
+Dia de los Santos Inocentes: How Spanish are you really?

-MadridMan discusses the origins of the Spanish equivalent of 'April Fools' day, and how a prank revealed that there's always more to learn about Spanish culture.
+MadridMan discusses the origins of 'el Dia de los Santos Inocentes' – the Spanish 'April Fools' day on 28 December – and how an April Fools day prank revealed there's always more to learn about Spanish culture.

 Today, 28 December, is Día de los Santos Inocentes in Spain and Latin America.